dradebayotech/eda5-USA-leading-causes-of-death/README.md

 - [CDC WONDER](https://wonder.cdc.gov/) (for cause-specific and demographic mortality data)
 - (If applicable) Kaggle or other aggregated CSVs used for prototyping

-> Note: always cite the precise dataset version and extraction date in the notebook (`Data source:` cell) to ensure reproducibility.

 ---

 ## 🚀 Next Steps / Recommendations